How It's Done: Beating Traffic Tickets Using Trial By Written Declaration

 Next, tell us about your court information, what type of driver you are, and a few of your wishes.
 Then choose your payment preference.

-In order to prepare the most compelling Trial by Written Declaration for you, we will need you to tell us about the traffic, the road conditions, the officer, and the vehicle you were ticketed in.
+In order to prepare the most complete and accurate Trial by Written Declaration for you, we will need you to tell us about the traffic, the road conditions, the officer, and the vehicle you were ticketed in.
 You can do this online now, using our easy forms and navigation, or at a more convenient time, you can return and log back into your TicketHitMan.com account.

-Once you have gone through these steps to beat your traffic tickets, our experts will run with it from there, preparing a compelling Trial by Written Declaration while meeting al the deadlines and due date for your ticket.
+Once you have gone through these steps to beat your traffic tickets, our experts will run with it from there, preparing a complete and accurate Trial by Written Declaration for you while meeting al the deadlines and due date for your ticket.

 Click Start Now or call a HitMan, a Ticket HitMan for more information at 1-866-204-7557.